l12f3r/k8s-ec2-terraform/README.md

   1. `serverconfig` iterates over `vm_config` and, for each item (`srv`) on the array, it creates a new object (that is, an EC2 instance) based on properties therein defined;
   2. `instances` uses [flatten](https://developer.hashicorp.com/terraform/language/functions/flatten) to convert the elements of `serverconfig` to a flattened list.
-  3. `instance_ips` fetches the private IP from each provisioned instance, so it can be used by the Ansible command on Maintenance.
+  3. `instance_ips` fetches the private IP from each provisioned instance.

 ```
 #main.tf